 Video available on youtube through creative commons by Cambridge University

 In chemistry labs, we typically work with dilute solutions of solute molecules in a solvent.
 You have probably heard that the body is comprised of 68% water, but the water concentration is obviously dependent on the cellular environment.
 Solute molecules like protein and carbohydrates are densely packed.
 Cells are so crowded that the space between larger molecules like protein is typically smaller than that of a single protein.
 Studies have shown that the stability of a protein is increased in such conditions, which would help keep the protein in the correctly folded, native state.
-Another consequence of high intracellular concentrations is that it limits the diffusion of molecules througout the cell, as would be expected from an equilibrium perspective in dilute solutions.
+Another consequence of high intracellular concentrations is that it limits the diffusion of molecules throughout the cell, as would be expected from an equilibrium perspective in dilute solutions.
 Thus, cytoplasmic cellular functions can be highly localized within specific regions of the cell creating unique microenvironments and higher differentiation potential within a single cell, as depicted in Figure 1.12.

 Hence the study of biomolecules in dilute solutions in the lab may not reveal the actual complexities of interactions and activities of the same molecule in vivo.
 Recently investigators have added a neutral copolymer of sucrose and epichlorhydrine to cells in vitro.
-These particles induced organization of extracellular molecules secreted by cell, forming an organized extracellular “matrix” which induced the organization of the microfilaments on the inside of the cell as well as inducing changes in cell activity.1 Furthermore, in vitro enzyme activity of a key enzyme in glycolysis dramatically increases under crowded conditions, indicating that metabolic processes are also dependent on spatial arrangement of the cell.
+These particles induced organization of extracellular molecules secreted by cell, forming an organized extracellular “matrix” which induced the organization of the microfilaments on the inside of the cell as well as inducing changes in cell activity.
+Furthermore, in vitro enzyme activity of a key enzyme in glycolysis dramatically increases under crowded conditions, indicating that metabolic processes are also dependent on spatial arrangement of the cell.
 Another result of crowding may be the spatial and temporal association of key enzymes involved in specific metabolic pathways, allowing for the coordinated passage of substrates and products within the colocalized enzyme system.